javivilchis/reactportfolio/README.md

-# Getting Started with Create React App
+# Javier Vilchis React Js Portfolio

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and modified to use Javier Vilchis portfolio from .

 ## Available Scripts